 When selling a house with a tax lien, working with a real estate agent with experience in these transactions is imperative.

-They can guide you through the process, handle the necessary paperwork, and connect you with buyers willing to take on a property with a lien.
+They can guide you through the process, handle the necessary paperwork, and connect you with buyers willing to take lien on property.

 Post-Sale Considerations and Future Moves